hytechclub/web-103/JsReview/SelfPacedWork.md

 The user could then enter `A` or `a`, so the answer variable could be checked against that.

 ## 4. Different Images
 Stars are cool, but you might be able to find something better.
-Search the internet for an appropriate victory icon, and replace the `star.png` url in the JavaScript with the new URL!
+Search the internet for an appropriate victory icon, and replace the image url in the JavaScript with the new URL!

 ## 5. (BUG) Extra Stars
 Currently, if a player completes the quiz more than once, all the additional stars are appended to the page - they are never removed!
 Figure out how to remove the star `<img>` elements whenever the quiz starts, so that the number of stars will always match the number of correct answers.